peshoni/softuni-react-2025/README.md

 ```

-### Note!
-The application was built for educational purposes - a demonstration of what was learned from the REACT-Softuni 2025 course, and has absolutely basic functionality to demonstrate working with roles, tables, and CRUD operations, covering the exam assignment.
+#### Note!
+The application was built for educational purposes - a demonstration of what was learned from the SoftUni course ReactJS-october-2025,  and has basic functionality to demonstrate working with roles, tables, and CRUD operations, covering the exam assignment.
 It also has conceptual issues and lacks security.

 ### Thanks for your attention.